calvin-cs262-fall2023-teamA/client/README.md

 - A selection screen exists between the login page and the other screens.
 It currently serves as a menu to navigate users to other screens
 - A screen also exists for adding items (lost/found item cards) to the main page.
 - The add screen has fields that the user can modify, but the information from the form on that page does not yet transfer over to the main page.

+### Dependencies to Download:
+- react-native-svg-transformer
+- expo-image-picker